pritambanerjee03/spring-jpa-one-to-many-example/README.md

 # spring-jpa-one-to-many-example

-One to many relation in jpa spring on Customer Product table
+One to many relation in jpa spring boot on Customer Product table